Home | Blog

 Cholesterol

-Triglyceride oxidation is the oxidation of one of its constituents, fatty acids.
-It begins in fat cells with the breakdown of triglycerides into fatty acids and diacylglycerol.
+Triglyceride oxidation is the oxidation of fatty acids.
 The liver is the central organ for fatty acid metabolism, and fatty acids are eliminated by oxidation.
-Gastric lipase breaks down triglycerides into diglycerides and fatty acids in the stomach
+Gastric lipase breaks down triglycerides into diglycerides and fatty acids in the stomach.

 Gut health